Providing Health Services Worldwide for the Most Underserved

 Her Excellency President Joyce Banda of the Republic of Malawi addresses a Clinton Global Initiative forum on “From Stigma to Success: Empowering The World’s Billion People with Disabilities.”
 At left are Special Olympics Chairman and CEO Tim Shriver and Special Olympics athlete Loretta Claiborne.

-At more than 1.4 million free health examinations in more than 120 countries, the Special Olympics Healthy Athletes program offers health services and information to athletes in dire need.
+At more than 1.4 million free health screening clinics in more than 100 countries, the Special Olympics Healthy Athletes program offers health services and information to athletes in dire need.
 In the process, Special Olympics has become the largest global public health organization dedicated to serving people with intellectual disabilities.

 That record of success and benefit led United States businessman and philanthropist Tom Golisano to commit $12 million to expand Special Olympics’ health-related services and launch a new Healthy Communities initiative in 2012.
 The donation was announced by former U.S. President Bill Clinton at the 2012 Clinton Global Initiative event in New York City, USA.